 No time to read right now?
 You can pin this image to save and share on Pinterest

-How to get to Kefalonia
+How to get to Kefalonia Greece

 Getting Around Kefalonia

-The airport is near Argostoli, the capital of the island, on the south west coast.
+The airport, near Argostoli, the capital of the island, is on the south west coast.
 If you’ve decided to base your Kefalonia holidays in the south, you may only need to drive 15 or 20 minutes from the airport.
 Golden beaches await in Lassi just north of Argostoli whilst quieter coves lie along the coast to the east.

 Or stop and wait for a herd of goats to shuffle out of the middle of the road.